lserinol/simple-hdfs-du2/README.md

 # simple-hdfs-du2

 Simple disk usage utility for HDFS.
-Shows disk usage of directories in console and on a Pie Chart graph.
+Shows disk usage of directories in console and on a Pie Chart graph.Tested on Hadoop 2.2.X

 ### Dependencies